sooftware/gpticon/README.md

 ## 🤔 Why a 3x3 Grid?

-There are **two key reasons** why gpticon creates a 3x3 grid instead of generating individual emoticons:
+There are **three key reasons** why gpticon creates a 3x3 grid instead of generating individual emoticons:

 1. **Efficiency** – Creating one image with all 9 emoticons **saves API calls**, time, and money.
 2. **Consistency** – Generating them together in a single image ensures the **art style and character design remain coherent** across all poses.